napari/napari/docs/explanations/rendering.md

 cannot run completely independently of each other due to the [Global Interpreter Lock (GIL)](https://medium.com/python-features/pythons-gil-a-hurdle-to-multithreaded-program-d04ad9c1a63).
-Luckily in many cases a threads will release the GIL to do IO or compute-intensive operations.
+Luckily in many cases a thread will release the GIL to do IO or compute-intensive operations.
 During those spans of time the threads can run independently.

 The GIL only applies to threads that are actively running Python bytecode.
 Only one thread can be executing bytecode at a time.
 The GIL makes Python threads safer to use than threads in many languages.
-In Python two threads can access the same datastucture without a lock because the GIL is kind of a universal lock.
+In Python two threads can access the same datastructure without a lock because the GIL serves as kind of a universal lock.

-If we cannot get the performance we want using threads we might consider switching to proceses in some cases.
+If we cannot get the performance we want using threads we might consider switching to processes in some cases.

 In the other direction Python contains asynchronous mechanisms such as `asyncio`.
 These generally provide concurrency without parallelism.
 You can have